Traditional Medicines and OTC Products: China

 9. What are the requirements for the importation of either traditional medicines or OTC products?

 The requirements for the importation of either traditional medicines or OTC products are generally the same as that for chemical drugs or prescription drugs.
-All drugs imported into China should obtain the Imported Drug License from the NMPA.
+All drugs imported into China should obtain an Imported Drug License from the NMPA.